 Temperance songs were very important to the temperance movement.
 In the 19th century the world was a very different place.
-There was no TV, no movies, no radio, no personal computers, and no internet.
+There was no TV, movies, radio, personal computers, and no internet.

 II.
 Alphabetically by Author